 Reservoir flooding is extremely unlikely to happen.

-Select 'detailed view' to see the layer for the flood risk from reservoirs.
-The shading on the map shows the area that could be flooded if a large reservoir were to fail and release the water it holds.
-A large reservoir is one that holds over 25,000 cubic metres of water, equivalent to approximately 10 Olympic sized swimming pools.
-Since this is a worst case scenario, it’s unlikely that any actual flood would be this large.
+Select 'detailed view' to see the layer for flooding that could occur from reservoirs.
+The shading on the map shows the worst-case scenario for the area that could be flooded if a large reservoir were to fail and release the water it holds.
+A large reservoir is one that holds over 10,000 cubic metres of water, equivalent to approximately 4 Olympic sized swimming pools.

 Shoreline management plan